-- a) The biosecurity measures to minimise the likelihood of spread or introduction of invasive pest plants and pest animals as a result of Project-related activities. - b) Specific provisions for the minimisation of spread of Myrtle Rust onto and along the Project Area; - c) Measures to minimise the introduction to the Project Area of invasive pest plants and animals with nursery produced seedlings

-Performance outcomes - d) Non-detection in the planting areas of pest plants and pest animals.
+New Zealand (MPI) within 1 week of discovery, followed by an evaluation of the delimiting, containment or eradication actions to be undertaken and reporting such action plan to the Planning Lead (or Nominee) and MPI. - a) The biosecurity measures to minimise the likelihood of spread or introduction of invasive pest plants and pest animals as a result of Project-related activities. - a) Specific provisions for the minimisation of spread of Myrtle Rust onto and along the Project Area; - b) Measures to minimise the introduction to the Project Area of invasive pest plants and animals with nursery produced seedlings a)c) Non-detection in the planting areas of pest plants and pest animals or their eggs, spores and seeds.